bblais/bblais.github.io-src/content/articles/religion/Fine Tuning - Not convincing.md

 The first problem is not that we have "a set of parameters that are set to specific values within supremely small tolerances".
 The problem is that we have "current models that have parameters that are only determined empirically (they aren't determined by the theory) that seem to have drastic effects on the theories when the parameters are modified".
 How is this different?

 1. It is possible that the fine-tuning of a parameter is an illusion.
 We might have a mistake, or an incomplete knowledge of the system, such that the fine tuning doesn't exist.
 The expansion rate of the universe is one such case (covered in part of Sean Carroll's debate with William Lane Craig, responding to the Fine Tuning argument.
-[Responding to the "Fine Tuning" Argument for God (Sean Carroll)](https://www.youtube.com/watch?v=R97IHcuyWI0&t=363s&pp=ygUYc2VhbiBjYXJyb2xsIGZpbmUgdHVuaW5n "Responding to the "Fine Tuning" Argument for God (Sean Carroll)")), where the naive calculation finds that the probability of that value is 1 part in $10^{60}$ but the complete calculation with general relativity shows that the the probability of that value is equal to 1 -- it has to be that value.
-Not all parameters are going to be like this, but given our limited understanding, we may not be able to rule that out.
+[Responding to the "Fine Tuning" Argument for God (Sean Carroll)](https://www.youtube.com/watch?v=R97IHcuyWI0&t=363s&pp=ygUYc2VhbiBjYXJyb2xsIGZpbmUgdHVuaW5n "Responding to the "Fine Tuning" Argument for God (Sean Carroll)")), where the naive calculation finds that the probability of that value is 1 part in $10^{60}$ but the complete calculation with general relativity shows that the the probability of that value is equal to 1 -- it *has* to be that value.
+Not all parameters are going to be like this, but given our limited understanding, we may not be able to rule that out in many cases.
-2. It is possible that the parameters can't be modified independently -- modifying one necessarily modifies another.
+2. It is possible that the parameters can't be modified independently -- modifying one may necessarily modify another.
 In this way, the fine tuning done naively would greatly overestimate the narrowness of the tuning.

 ## The second problem is with "life"